All Episodes

 Here's how it actually sounded.

-And during a discussion about the Tea Party, Martin Bashir said, What is the effect of giving people their way all the time?
+And during a discussion about the Tea Party, Martin Bashir said, what is the effect of giving people their way all the time?

-How does it shape our thinking, behavior if by being adamant and dogmatic we get our way?
+How does it shape our thinking, behavior, if by being adamant and dogmatic, we get our way?

 Well, the way I think about it is they're pursuing goals that can't be achieved.

-It's sort of like a child who has some kind of fantasy, and they keep asking you uh to give them things to acquire that, but it's impossible to arrive at the goal that they want.
+It's sort of like a child who has some kind of fantasy, and they keep asking you to give them things to acquire that, but it's impossible to arrive at the goal that they want.

-The idyllic past that they're pursuing probably never existed, and it's certainly not something that we can reach right now.
+The idyllic past that they're pursuing probably never existed and it's certainly not something that we can reach right now.

 This guy's not even talking about addiction.